-Located within the World Heritage Site of New Lanark, our fun four-star Visitor Centre allows people of all ages to learn more about the Falls of Clyde waterfalls, woodlands and the animals that live there.
+Located within the World Heritage Site of New Lanark and part of the Clyde and Avon Valley Landscape Partnership, our fun Visitor Centre allows people of all ages to learn more about the Falls of Clyde waterfalls, woodlands and the animals that live there.
 Highlights include:

 The Falls of Clyde Visitor Centre is located in New Lanark, just 30 miles south-east of Glasgow and 35 miles south-west of Edinburgh.
 Visit our reserve page for detailed directions.